HJZnlp/HJZnlp.github.io/_pages/about.md

 Hello!

-I am a research intern at Westlake University, supervised by Yue Zhang.
-I am also a research visitor at the University of Edinburgh, supervised by Laura Perez-Beltrachini.
+I am a research intern at Westlake University, supervised by [Yue Zhang](https://frcchang.github.io/).
+I am also a research visitor at the University of Edinburgh, supervised by [Laura Perez-Beltrachini](https://homepages.inf.ed.ac.uk/lperez/).

-My current research focuses on learning, characterizing, and evaluating Large Language Models in stages of data, pretraining, and inference.
+My current research focuses on learning, characterizing, and evaluating Large Language Models.

 I am looking for a Ph.D. position starting in Fall 2025!